pillarwallet/pillar-dao-contracts/docs/PILLAR_STAKING.md

 * `stake` - Allows users to stake their PLR tokens into the contract.
 This can only be done when the contract state is STAKEABLE.
 The amount staked has to be >= the minimum stake limit, <= the maximum stake limit and <= the maximum allowed staking amount of the contract.
 Stake amount should be given in wei.
 After the staking period has passed, no more staking will be allowed.
 * `unstake` - Allows users to withdraw their tokens from the contract and claim the rewards they have earned.
 This can only be done when the contract state is READY_FOR_UNSTAKE.
-* `calculateRewardAllocation` - Allows users to calculate their rewards before unstaking.
+* `eligibleRewardAmount` - Allows users to calculate their rewards before unstaking.
 This is not required as it will be determined in `unstake` whether this has been done, and if not then call it.
 This can only be done when the contract state is READY_FOR_UNSTAKE.
 * `getContractState` - Allows users to see the current state of the contract.
 The four states are:
   * `INITIALIZED` - The contract has been initialized, however staking cannot yet be performed.
   * `STAKEABLE` - The contract has been opened for staking.
 Users can now stake tokens in the contract (which will be open for a specific time window).